Dr Laura Hayes discusses solar phenomena, going where no man (or woman) has gone before and the impact weather in space can have on the earth.

 “However, we’ve run the instrument in a mode that allows us to take short-exposure images during flares, enabling us to capture these events in much higher resolution than before.”

-She further explained this has enabled experts to see details in the flare process that were, up until now, unobservable, providing high-resolution data.
+She further explained this has enabled experts to see details in the flare process that were, up until now, unobservable, and this provides high-resolution data.

 “By combining these observations with data from other instruments on Solar Orbiter and additional observatories, we are making significant breakthroughs in understanding the rapid dynamics of solar flare energy release.”

-For Hayes in particular the early days of working with data from the Solar Orbiter were incredibly exciting, as she noted it was around this time in 2021, when the sun’s activity began ‘ramping up’.
-The unique route of the Solar Orbiter offered a view of the sun never before achieved, enabling space scientists to observe solar phenomena in an entirely new way and also giving Hayes an idea of how large scale operations, such as this one, unfold.
+For Hayes, in particular the early days of working with data from the Solar Orbiter has been incredibly exciting, as she noted that just around the time she joined the ESA in 2021, the sun’s activity began ‘ramping up’.
+The unique route of the Solar Orbiter offered a view of the sun never before achieved, enabling space scientists to observe solar phenomena in an entirely new way and also giving Hayes an idea of how large-scale operations, such as this one, unfold.

 Real-world impact

-“Why it’s important to study is because they can significantly affect space weather, which has real impacts on Earth,” said Hayes.
-“For example, solar flares can disrupt GPS systems, communication satellites, and power grids.
+“Why it’s important to study [solar flares] is because they can significantly affect space weather, which has real impacts on Earth,” said Hayes.
+“For example, solar flares can disrupt GPS systems, communication satellites and power grids.
 Understanding flares is essential for predicting when these disruptions might happen and for protecting our technology.”

 She noted, in addition to the risks, there is an intrinsic beauty to solar eruptions, as they are known to cause stunning natural phenomena, such as the Northern lights, which were recently viewable in Ireland, due to increased sun activity.

-Having recently left the ESA and accepted a position at the Dublin Institute of Advanced Studies, Hayes is excited about Ireland’s growing role in the space industry, noting the country is home to leading facilities such as the LOFAR radio telescope in Birr and has contributed greatly to international space missions.
+Having recently taken up a position at the Dublin Institute of Advanced Studies, Hayes is excited about Ireland’s growing role in the space industry, noting the country is home to leading facilities such as the LOFAR radio telescope in Birr and has contributed greatly to international space missions.

 “The future is bright for space science in Ireland, and I think if we increase investment in education and research, and greater participation in major missions through ESA, Ireland can continue to play a role in the future of space research.